2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 It’s a small city that’s only about 12 minutes by train from Amsterdam.

-How to go to Amsterdam on a budget?
+How to travel to Amsterdam on a budget?

 That depends on where you’re travelling from.
 Assuming you’re already in Europe, there may be several cheap options to go to Amsterdam.